wesleycamargo/azure-docs.pt-br/articles/active-directory/pp/msi-tutorial-linux-vm-access-arm.md

 ## <a name="sign-in-to-azure"></a>Entrar no Azure

-Entre no portal do Azure em [https://portal.azure.com](https://portal.azure.com).
+Entre no Portal do Azure em [https://portal.azure.com](https://portal.azure.com).

 ## <a name="create-a-linux-virtual-machine-in-a-new-resource-group"></a>Criar uma Máquina Virtual do Linux em um novo Grupo de Recursos